Kanasaru/resa/README.md

 > `doc/CodeRef`: The source code reference serves to document the individual modules with their classes, methods, functions and relationships.
 In addition, examples should be listed.

 Maybe I will move some parts to the wiki later or use it for other purposes or continue to ignore it.

+# License
+Resa is published under the `GNU General Public License V3` and can be used under its conditions.
+The project contains many graphics, sounds and pieces of music that have been published under CC licenses.
+All works used are listed under [Credits](#Credits) with the respective license and linked accordingly.